Future Thinker of the Year 2020

 How is the Future Thinker of the Year chosen?

-After entry is closed, the best applicants will be shortlisted and invited to enter a 3 minute video putting forward their ideas (check out last year’s videos here).
+The best applicants will be shortlisted and invited to enter a 3 minute video putting forward their ideas (check out last year’s videos here)

-The Future Thinker of the Year 2020 awards evening will be held on Thursday 9 April at AUT.
+the Future Thinker of the Year will be decided.

 In addition to the award, the winner will receive:

 - entry to Housing Summit 2020 in Auckland